Transparency First

 If you want a different Wyndham personal card, close or product-change your current one first.
 For bonus eligibility, wait 24 months from when you last received a Wyndham bonus.
 The business card can be held alongside any personal Wyndham card.

 You currently hold the Wyndham Rewards Earner card.
 You want to apply for a different Wyndham personal card after a product refresh.
-Barclays will deny your application because you already hold a Wyndham personal card.
+Barclays is likely to decline your application because you already hold a Wyndham personal card.
 Close or product-change it first, then apply.

 ✈️